moucha19/OpenSCAD-Fletching-jig/README.md

 Download and extract latest release somewhere on your PC.
 Then open [main.scad](./scad/main.scad) file in OpenSCAD.
 You can close the editor on the left.

 You should see customizer window on the right.
-There you can change following parameters.
+There you can change parameters listed below.
+Nothing prevents you from inserting invalid values, messing up the design in the process - so be reasonable.
+I'd advise you to change parameters you're sure about first (arrow_diameter, vane_length etc.) and then adjust the rest.

+Press *F6* when you're happy with the result and then navigate to *File > Export > Export as STL* to save rendered mesh as a file.

 Parameter | Description
 --- | ---